nilesh0109/PHRI_1920/state_machine/readme.md

 RESTART AFTER EACH EXPERIMENT!!!

--these services should now be available (rosservice list):
+- these services should now be available (rosservice list):
   - /S/speech_synthesis
   - /cube_counting
   - /light_control